- Our regulations provide members with a framework to ensure ethical behaviour.

 - Specialisation in Forensic Accounting (CR6D) - specifies the specific requirements for this specialisation.

-- Continuing Professional Development (CR7) - sets out the continuing professional development (CPD) requirements for all members, including the minimum hours required for each designation, what constitutes different categories of CPD, monitoring compliance and the rules for managing non-compliance.
+- Continuing Professional Development (CR7) - sets out the continuing professional development (CPD) requirements for trienniums commencing from 1/7/2021, including the minimum hours required for each designation, what constitutes different categories of CPD, monitoring compliance and the rules for managing non-compliance.
+The former Continuing Professional Development (CR7) sets out the CPD requirements for trienniums commencing prior to 1/7/2021.

 - Disciplinary Procedures (CR8) – sets out the detailed requirements on how professional misconduct is managed and members rights and responsibilities during the disciplinary process.